yotsuba1022/film-module/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

-## Packaging and running the application
+## Packaging and Running the Application

 The application can be packaged using: